 Dr. Brugarolas was inducted to the American Society for Clinical Investigation, and is the Principal Investigator of one of two National Cancer Institute-designated Specialized Programs of Research Excellence (SPORE) in kidney cancer in the U.S. This program builds on state-of-the-art platforms in pathology, imaging, and data analytics.
 Research projects are supported by the largest live kidney cancer biobank, and the most comprehensive animal models of kidney cancer, both patient-derived xenografts, where more than 1,000 tumors have been implanted in mice, as well as genetically engineered mice.
 Imaging advances have led to improved predictive algorithms and sensitive MRI protocols for the detection of bone metastases.
 Team scientists are building a web-based self-updating registry drawing information directly from the medical record with automatic queries linked to genomics (available for more than 500 samples), research samples, and research data.
 The SPORE projects build on the development of a first-in-class drug targeting the most important driver of kidney cancer, the HIF-2 protein, and the development of the first modern, genetically-based, classification of adult and childhood kidney cancers.
 In addition, by deploying a long-standing tradition of excellence in the study of metabolism and the study of how nutrients are processed, investigators seek to determine the malignant potential of small renal masses.
 The SPORE and the KCP provide financial support to over 50 investigators at UTSW.

 Dr. Brugarolas, a professor of Internal Medicine (Hematology/Oncology), Cancer Biology, Genetics, Development and Disease, is the Sherry Wigley Crow Endowed Chair in Cancer Research.
-He is the Chair of the Programmatic Panel of the Congressionally Directed Medical Research Program in Kidney Cancer, and a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute.
-He has served in advisory boards, panels and committees at NCI-designated cancer centers, the American Cancer Society, and the National Cancer Institute.
+He is a member of the Renal Task Force of the Genitourinary Steering Committee of the National Cancer Institute.
+He has served on advisory boards, panels and committees at NCI-designated cancer centers, the American Cancer Society, and the National Cancer Institute.

 - Medical School